NSoiffer/MathCAT/docs/helpers.md

 ## A YAML Introduction
 The basic types in YAML are:
-* scalar types like integers, floats, and strings (can be inside of ''s or ""s or left unquoted in some cases)
+* scalar types like integers, floats, and strings (can be inside of single or double quotes or left unquoted in some cases)
 * arrays (used inline as `["a", "b", "c"]`)
 * dictionaries/maps (used inline as `{key: value, foo: bar}`)

+Comments begin with a `#` and extend to the end of the line.
+There are no block comments in YAML.

 In the more verbose form of YAML syntax for arrays, indentation is used instead of brackets so the above array becomes
 ```